Geylang East Library

-Geylang East Public Library is one of the 26 public libraries established by the National Library Board of Singapore.
+Geylang East Library is one of the 26 public libraries established by the National Library Board of Singapore.

 Located along Geylang East Avenue 1 within walking distance of Aljunied MRT station, it serves the residents of the Eastern areas of Aljunied, Geylang East, Geylang West, Geylang Serai, Jalan Besar, Eunos, Kampong Ubi, Kallang, MacPherson, Lavender, Kaki Bukit and Sims Drive.

 History

 Geylang East Community Library was officially opened on 26 July 1988 by Wong Kan Seng, then Minister for Community Development and Second Minister for Foreign Affairs.
 The library was closed on 18 March 2002 for the installation of the new Electronic Library Management System, and was officially reopened on 29 April that year.
 Its name was changed to Geylang East Public Library in 2008.

 The library is planned to be relocated into the revamped Tanjong Katong Complex in Geylang Serai by 2030.

 Layout

 Covering an area of 3,817 m^{2}, the library spans three levels and serves the residents of the Eastern areas of Aljunied, Geylang East, Geylang West, Geylang Serai, Jalan Besar, Eunos, Kampong Ubi, Kallang, MacPherson, Lavender, Kaki Bukit and Sims Drive.